The grace was given before there was a "you" to give it to.

 This is the death blow to every system that grounds election in foreseen faith.
 The giving preceded existence itself.
 Therefore what God foresees cannot ground what He decreed.
 It must have been based on God's purpose alone.
 The logic is bulletproof.

-Pause and feel where your mind is right now.
 The instinct, almost before the paragraph ends, is to say something like: "Well, He knew in advance who would believe."
-That sentence is sitting at the back of your throat already.
-Catch it before you swallow it.
-Notice that the sentence requires a "you" that exists, with a faith that exists, in a moment that exists — and then asks God to peer across the timeline and see it.
+Catch the sentence before you swallow it.
+Notice that it requires a "you" that exists, with a faith that exists, in a moment that exists — and then asks God to peer across the timeline and see it.
 But Paul has just said the grace was given before the timeline started.
 There was no "you" yet.
 There was no faith yet.
 There was no "moment" yet.
 The clay had not been spun.
 The breath had not been blown.
 And yet the grace was already given — past tense, completed, finished — to "us."
 If God gave it before there was anyone to look at, the giving cannot be a response to anyone.
 It is the cause, not the consequence.
 The flesh will keep reaching for foreseen faith because foreseen faith leaves a small place where the self can stand.
 Paul has put the giving on the wrong side of time for the self to stand anywhere.
 The only ground left is the One who gave it.
 Try to stand somewhere else.
 Notice there is no other floor.

 The Chain That Holds Everything Together